GabsEdits/gxbs.dev/content/commissions.md

   - Projects include both dark and light modes by default.
   - Manual switchers are available for an additional <mark>3€</mark> when developing.
   - Returning customers, students, and non-profits enjoy a 10% discount.
+  - I reserve the right to refuse any commission, that I feel uncomfortable with, or that goes against my values.

 </section>